 - Their home is no longer in their estate, potentially saving estate taxes.

-*Joan's and Henry's income tax charitable deduction may vary depending on the timing of their gift.
+*Alice and David’s income tax charitable deduction may vary depending on the timing of their gift.
+Their ability to benefit from an income tax charitable deduction will depend on their ability to itemize their income tax charitable deductions.